Skip to main content

 Holly Hunter, MD

-Dr. Holly Hunter is a child and adolescent psychiatrist.
-She received her medical degree from LSUHC-Shreveport and completed her psychiatry residency training at the University of Arkansas for Medical Sciences.
-She went on to complete her child and adolescent fellowship at UAMS.
-During her fellowship, she participated in the Leadership Education in Neurodevelopmental and Related Disabilities (LEND) Program.
+Dr. Holly Hunter is a dedicated child and adolescent psychiatrist, licensed to practice in New York, Illinois, and Arkansas.
+She earned her medical degree from LSU Health Sciences Center in Shreveport, Louisiana, and completed her psychiatry residency at the University of Arkansas for Medical Sciences (UAMS).
+Dr. Hunter went on to complete a fellowship in child and adolescent psychiatry at UAMS, where she also participated in the Leadership Education in Neurodevelopmental and Related Disabilities (LEND) Program, specializing in neurodevelopmental disorders.

 Get matched with a clinician like this one